 The only trouble is, the best light for photographs is also the best spot for watching the lake, so I had various puppies blocking the light, making it difficult to capture how well these fishies shimmer:

 P.S.
-Even though this clay fish project turned out cute, and I’m so happy I finally found the motivation to work with my air dry clay, I still think the original ceramic art by KaroArt is much, much, much (!) better.
+Even though this clay fish project turned out cute, and I’m so happy that I finally found the motivation to work with my air dry clay, I definitely think the original ceramic art by KaroArt is much, much, much (!) better.
 If you have a chance, check out the Etsy shop of this talented ceramic artist from Dublin, Ireland.
 Karo also makes gorgeous ceramic bowls, dreamy storm cloud ceramic mugs, and heart-shaped wall art.